A virtual credit card makes it easy to pay for online purchases without exposing your credit card account to hackers and data breaches.

 The KOHO Mastercard Prepaid Card is the best prepaid credit card in Canada.
 It also offers a free virtual Mastercard you can use to make payments online or add to your digital wallet.

-This card is unique in that users earn 0.50% cash back on all purchases and up to 5% cash back at select merchants.
+This card is unique because users earn cash back on most purchases and up to 5% cash back at select merchants.

 The KOHO Prepaid Mastercard is more than just a virtual credit card.